 Flaxseed, or linseed, refers to the seeds of the common flax, Linum usitatissimum.
 There are two main varieties of flaxseed: brown flaxseed and golden flaxseed.

 What does flaxseed taste like?
-Fortunately it doesn’t taste as bad as it smells, which depending on storage can be quite unpleasant.
+Fortunately, it doesn’t taste as bad as it smells, which depending on storage can be quite unpleasant.
 Flaxseed has a nutty, somewhat oily taste when eaten whole.
-The seeds are so rich in essential omega-3 fatty acids (alpha-linoleic acid or ALA) that you should always buy and store them whole rather than ground or crushed.
+The seeds are so rich in essential omega-3 fatty acids (alpha-linolenic acid or ALA) that you should always buy and store them whole rather than ground or crushed.
 This is because fatty acids quickly develop a rancid taste and the nutrients within flaxseed lose their positive effects when ground.

-Flaxseeds are flat, brown or golden seeds.
+Flaxseeds are flat, brown, or golden seeds.
 Golden flaxseed gels better and tastes milder than brown flaxseed.
 While flaxseed has a nutty taste, it tends to be consumed for health reasons.
 You can add small quantities to practically any dish.

 Flaxseed is a popular muesli ingredient and is often found in bread and other baked goods.
 Flax flour can be used as a partial substitute for other types of flour.
-Crackers, wraps, pancakes, and even pizza dough can be made from flaxseed meal.
+Crackers, wraps, pancakes, and even pizza dough can be made from flaxseed meals.
 Ground flaxseed is furthermore a good vegan substitute for eggs in recipes that require a binding agent.
-To make a binding agent, mix one part flaxseed with three parts water.
+To make a binding agent, mix one part of flaxseed with three parts of water.
 Flaxseed is also a healthy topping in soups and smoothies.
 If you grow the seeds for a few days, the sprouts make a great addition to raw salads.

 What is the proper way to consume flaxseed?
 Flaxseed has proven to be a household remedy for gastrointestinal illnesses.
 When consuming for this purpose, pour hot water over flaxseed and eat this porridge several times a day.
 If you are eating flaxseed to help with digestion, it is best to eat them whole so that they act as a dietary fiber while still producing mucilage.
 When flaxseed is crushed or ground, however, the body can better absorb healthy ingredients such as omega-3.

-Flaxseed naturally contains small amounts of prussic acid and the heavy metal cadmium, so only relatively small portions of flaxseed should be consumed daily.
+Flaxseed naturally contains small amounts of prussic acid and heavy metal cadmium, so only relatively small portions of flaxseed should be consumed daily.
 Heating reduces the content of prussic acid.
 Higher temperatures partially destroy the enzyme (beta-glucosidase) that activates cyanogenic glycosides to form prussic acid salts.
 Flaxseed absorbs a lot of liquid and expands when ingested, so make sure you’re drinking plenty of water when consuming flaxseed.1,2

 The tender, soft, tangy leaves and shoot tips from the common flax can be eaten raw or used in salads, herb mixtures, or vegetable fillings.3